6 Adventurous Things To Do in Pian Upe Wildlife Reserve in Uganda

-Pian Upe Game Reserve is located in northern Uganda, north of Mount Elgon, and encompasses a number of districts including Amudat, Moroto, Katakwi, and Nakapiripirit.
-After the Murchison Falls National Park, it is the second-largest Game Reserve, encompassing about 2043 kilometres squared.
+Pian Upe Game Reserve is located in northern Uganda, north of Mount Elgon, and encompasses a number of districts, including Amudat, Moroto, Katakwi, and Nakapiripirit.
+After the Murchison Falls National Park, it is the second-largest Game Reserve, encompassing about 2043 kilometers squared.

 The park is situated in a semi-arid region with diverse vegetation.
 Savannah forests, seasonal rivers and swamps, Kopjes, rocky borders, and short plants such as butterfly pea, beard grass, thatching grass, bristle and lemon grasses, and red acacia surround it.